Planet

 Gucci-Up

 We launched Gucci-Up in 2018 to recover and upcycle the leftover and deadstock fabric and leather from our manufacturing.
 As a result, we have been able to reuse these materials in our own supply chain and whatever we do not use ourselves we either put back into the marketplace or donate to NGOs and social cooperatives in Italy.
 These organisations support the training of people from marginalised groups, including women, migrants, and Disabled people, and their re-integration into the community.
-We are focused on expanding Gucci-Up as well as creating other solutions to upcycle our leftover materials.
+We’ve been expanding our Gucci-Up program year after year as well as creating other solutions to upcycle our leftover materials.
+In 2023 alone, we collected 180 tons of leather leftovers from Gucci’s suppliers totalling 1.148 tons between 2018 and 2023.
+Recovered 306 tons of textiles leftovers, totaling 1,492 leftovers recovered since 2018.
+We’ve also regenerated 60 tons of metal scraps, equalling 331 tons since 2018 and 67,000 meters of fabrics donated to NGOs and social cooperatives, totaling 129,000 donated since 2018.

 Disassembling to Reintroduce and Reuse